Hikingyo/generator-ariane/README.md

 So, with this generator, we offer the ability to deploy quickly and in a jiffy a development environment from the more simplest to the most complete.

-Special thanks to the teams of HTML5 Boilerplate, Yeoman, Gulp, Grunt, Bower, Browsersync and to the creators of all the Node.js modules we use.
+Special thanks to Lineess for our beautiful logo, the teams of HTML5 Boilerplate, Yeoman, Gulp, Grunt, Bower, Browsersync and to the creators of all the Node.js modules we use.

 ## Features